jh3nd3rs0n/argmatey/README.md

 An example of customizing one aspect of the program help can be found [here](#example-of-customizing-the-help-text-of-command-line-option-groups).

 **Single source code file.** As an alternative to importing ArgMatey as a Maven dependency or a JAR file, ArgMatey can be imported to a project as a source code file.

+**DISCLAIMER**: ArgMatey is not production-ready but it aims to be.
+It is also subject to breaking changes.

 ## Examples